CmdQ/AoC/README.md

 - Damn, in every new try I end up much too complicated!
 - [LightGraphs.jl][lightgraphs_jl] seems popular, but how do I now if a node is already there?!?
 - [Graphs.jl][graphs_jl] is modeled after Boost.
 Couldn't get it right either.
 Documentation needs more real examples.
+- **If you don't make it complicated, it's easy.**
+- Julia really is quite short, like it.

 ### 08